 Leaders over the years have been George Geftakys, Steve Irons, Tom Maddux, Al Hartman, Timothy Geftakys, Dave Kirby, Dennis Patrick, Jim Hayman, Mark Miller, Dan Notti, Rod Zach, Albert Viramontes, Keith Walker, Eric Farien, Gary Halverson, Danny Davisson, Angel Galan, Bob Ressegue, Brad Federman.

 Dan Notti left the Fullerton Assembly in 2003.
 In 2014 he embarked on a new ministry, here and here, as a "teacher, speaker, entrepreneur, and follower of Christ, with a passion to be a catalyst for authentic community".
+Here is a Vimeo of Dan preaching at the Placentia Assembly ("Placentia Christian Fellowship) in 2016.
 His bio reads:

 "A gifted leader and teacher, Dan has been involved in pastoral ministry for well over 30 years.
 Having started his first campus ministry group during his junior year of college, he has been involved since then in a variety of ministry activities including church planting, mentoring, teaching internationally at conferences and seminars and conducting workshops and retreats for ministry leaders, men, couples, and students."